truenas/documentation/content/SCALE/DataProtection/ScrubTasksSCALE.md

 Combining the above examples creates a schedule running a task each minute from 1:30-1:35 AM and 2:30-2:35 PM every other day.

-There is an option to select which *Months* the task runs.
+TrueNAS has an option to select which *Months* the task runs.
 Leaving each month unset is the same as selecting every month.

 The *Days of Week* schedules the task to run on specific days in addition to any listed *Days*.